Impact Stories

 Groups come together to Purchase a Special Wheelchair during this Holiday Season

 (Youngstown, OH) The Hope Foundation of the Mahoning Valley and Operation Search and Help funded through The Youngstown Foundation have partnered together to purchase a special wheelchair for 17-year-old Lianne Flores who was diagnosed with Limb-girdle muscular dystrophy at the age of 8.
 This special wheelchair will enable Lianne to stand and by being able to stand it will help to keep her healthy and will also help her with her dream to attend college.
 It is wonderful when area organizations can come together and work together to better the lives of others.
-The custom-made wheelchair was provided by National
+The custom-made wheelchair was

 Making Memories and Living Life as a Kid at Camp